nscherf/linus/readme.md

 ## 2. Data exploration
 The export folder contains all necessary data.
 It can be shared in any way you wish.
 For example, you can upload it to a server, or just open the file export/index.html locally.
 You can select data by holding button [s] and drawing a rectangle on the screen.
-A double click
+A double click resets the selection and shows all trajectories.

 ### 2.1.
 The general concept
 On the right side you can see a menu.
 First, it shows some general settings.
 This includes the size of the menu and options to (re)set the camera to a certain position.
 An interesting point here is the "Render order" - this setting defines how frequently the 3D data is sorted.
 A low frequency leads to visual artifacts (the background appears to be in front of the foreground) and a high frequency leads to bad performance.
 By default, a trade-off is selected: the data is sorted a moment after whenever the camera positions was changed.